AI Inference for Financial Services Belongs On-Premises

 Density that supports next-generation hardware, today.

 The current generation of inference-class GPU clusters requires liquid cooling as a design requirement, not an option.
-Colovore's Chicago facilities support 5 to 600-plus kilowatts per rack, HVDC-ready, with liquid cooling built in from the ground up.
+Colovore's Chicago facilities support 5 to 600+ kW per rack, HVDC-ready, with liquid cooling built in from the ground up.
 A deployment can start at the scale it needs and grow to multi-megawatt without changing facilities, re-engineering cooling loops, or negotiating new terms.
-ORD01 in Aurora is live December 2026, with additional halls across ORD02, ORD03, and ORD04 coming online through 2028, totaling 54 megawatts of critical capacity across the campus.
+ORD01 in Aurora goes live December 2026, with additional halls across ORD02, ORD03, and ORD04 coming online throughout 2028, totaling 54 MW of critical capacity across the campus.

 Hardware flexibility that survives the silicon roadmap.